Amandla!: A Revolution in Four-Part Harmony: Synopsis

 The freedom songs heard in the film have an important historical context.
 Particularly in the United States, freedom songs have referred to protest songs of the abolitionist, civil rights, and labor movements.
 Yet, in South Africa, the songs take on a different meaning, referring to a unique collection of songs tied to the struggle for racial equality during the 20th century.
-Stylistically, freedom songs originated in choir as a unifying and prevalent genre that combined southern African signing traditions with Christian hymns.
+Stylistically, freedom songs originated in choir as a unifying and prevalent genre that combined southern African singing traditions with Christian hymns.
 Most of the songs have simple melodies and are sung a cappella.
 More importantly, they are composed and sung in groups, and often reflect changing political circumstances and attitudes.

 The film is bookmarked by the exhumation of the remains of Vuyisile Mini, trade union organizer, member of the African National Congress, and composer of "Beware Verwoerd" and other protest songs.
 Mini was executed by the apartheid regime in 1964.

+Release

+Cinemax/HBO released Amandla! to television.

 Awards

 The film won the Audience Award and the Freedom of Expression Award at the 2002 Sundance Film Festival, where it was also nominated for the Grand Jury Prize.
 It also won awards at several other film festivals, including those in Telluride, Colorado, Durban International Film Festival, South Africa, and Sydney, Australia.

+Amandla! was nominated for five News and Documentary Emmy Awards in 2003, winning one for Outstanding Individual Achievement in a Craft: Research.